-Vegan and nut free wild garlic (ramson or bärlauch) pesto made with hemp & sunflower seeds.
+Vegan and nut free wild garlic pesto made with hemp & sunflower seeds (wild garlic is also known as ramson or bärlauch).
 No cheese, no nutritional yeast, no problem.
+Skip to the recipe →

 If you live in the US or Canada, you might be more familiar with ramps, not ramsons.
 Ramps are wild leeks but the flavour is very similar and they can be used interchangeably in this recipe.
 They can be found pretty readily at farmer’s markets around this time of year, maybe a little later depending on where you live, and have risen in popularity in the last few years.
 They’re more common further east than in western areas, so if you see some, snatch them up and make some pesto!